This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2. Enhanced Power: Hydraulic disc brakes typically provide greater stopping power compared to their mechanical counterparts and will often require less hand force from the rider to achieve greater braking power.
 This attribute is advantageous for riders tackling steep descents or carrying heavy loads, as it enhances overall safety and control.

 3. Some added complexity: One drawback of hydraulic disc brakes is their complexity, requiring specialized tools and expertise for maintenance and repair.
 Bleeding the brake lines and servicing hydraulic components may intimidate some cyclists, which means taking it to a bike shop.
 That being said, with properly operating and maintained brakes, this may only be as often as once a year during your tune up.
+NOTE: If you squeeze the brake lever with hydraulic brakes without a brake spacer or rotor between the brake pads, the brake pads will close fully, and you may need professional help to reset the brakes.

 Mechanical Disc Brakes